-Red leaves on a geranium is a sign that the plant is stressed in some way.
-While the bright red coloration of stressed geraniums can actually be quite attractive, it is a sign for concern.
-Red geranium leaves can be a symptom of minor problems, such as over or under watering, nutrient decencies or cool temperatures.
+Red leaves on a geranium are a sign that the plant is stressed in some way.
+While the bright red coloration of stressed geraniums can actually be quite attractive, it is a sign of concern.
+Red geranium leaves can be a symptom of minor problems, such as over or under-watering, nutrient decencies, or cool temperatures.
 However, geranium leaves turning red can also signify more serious issues.

 When cool temperatures are not the cause of red leaves on a geranium, it may be time to think about your watering habits.
 Geranium plants have low water needs and red geranium leaves oftentimes are caused by overwatering.
 Geraniums may also produce red leaves from too little watering.

 Therefore, it is important to pay attention to the weather and the timing of red leaves.
 If it is a cooler period like spring or fall, the fluctuations in temperature may be the problem.
 If it is a specifically rainy period or time of drought, water may be causing red geranium leaves.

 Other Causes for Geraniums with Red Leaves